TachyonicProject/luxon/docs/source/framework/globals.rst

 Context
 -------
-All middleware and responders __init__ is within the global context of the python namespace.
+All middleware and responders ``__init__`` is within the global context of the python namespace.
 Hence what you do here happens before a request is even made.
 You can use the constructors to establish database connection for example.
 Then reference it in 'g'.

-Once a thread is processing a request it has access to globals via 'g' and utilities, helpers can access request data from g.current_request. g.current_request is builtin which only references the request object for the specific thread.
+Once a thread is processing a request it has access to globals via 'g' and utilities, helpers can access request data from ``g.current_request``. ``g.current_request`` is builtin which only references the request object for the specific thread.

 Request objects simply provides a representation of the client request.
 Such as route, method and payload.
 Different handlers such as wsgi extend the request methods and properties.